ncounter/tommy-log/README.md

-# tommy-delog
+# logorator
-A python analyzer of Tomcat logs
+A log analyzer